qidi-community/Plus4-Wiki/content/Screws-Tilt-Adjust/README.md

 The numbers are in the hour:minute format.
 For example 00:15 means you would need to turn the screw one quarter turn.

 Adjust all the values in red and press `Retry` until all the values are in green.

-Finally run `Z_TILT_ADJUST`
+Lock down the nuts under the bed screw knobs

 Done!
 You can check your work by doing a full bed mesh calibrate.